U.S. blames Iran for attack on oil tankers, Tehran calls accusation alarming

 He said the assessment was based on intelligence, the weapons used, expertise required and similar recent attacks.

-Washington has blamed Iran or its proxies for attacks on May 12 that crippled four oil tankers in the same area.
-It also said Tehran was behind May 14 drone strikes on two Saudi oil-pumping stations.
+Washington has also blamed Iran or its proxies for attacks on May 12 that crippled four oil tankers in the same area.
+In addition, it said Tehran was behind May 14 drone strikes on two Saudi oil-pumping stations.
 Tehran has denied all the charges.

-“These accusations are alarming,” Iranian Foreign Ministry spokesman Abbas Mousavi said, adding that blaming Iran for Thursday’s attacks was “the simplest and the most convenient way for Pompeo and other U.S. officials.”
+“These accusations are alarming,” Iranian Foreign Ministry spokesman Abbas Mousavi said, adding that blaming Iran for Thursday’s attacks was “convenient” for U.S. officials.

-“We are responsible for ensuring the security of the Strait and we have rescued the crew of those attacked tankers in the shortest possible time,” he said, Iranian state radio reported.
+Tehran has said the United States and its regional allies, such as Saudi Arabia and the United Arab Emirates, were “warmongering” by making accusations against Iran.

-Tehran has also said the United States and regional allies, such as Iran’s regional rivals Saudi Arabia and the United Arab Emirates, were “warmongering” by making such charges.
+The cause of Thursday’s blasts remains unclear.
+An initial report that Kokuka Courageous, which was being towed to a UAE port on Friday, had been struck by torpedo was dismissed by a source familiar the issue.
+The owner of the tanker, which carried methanol, later said it was hit by two “flying objects”.

-In comments directed at Iran, the UAE minister of state for foreign affairs, Anwar Gargash, said on Twitter: “De-escalation in current situation requires wise actions not empty words.”
+A source has said a magnetic mine could have caused the explosion on Front Altair, which had a cargo of naphtha.
+Its owner said on Friday the fire erupted was put out.
+The blaze that sent smoke towering into the air charred the ship’s hull.

 U.S. and European security officials, as well as regional analysts, have cautioned against jumping to conclusions, leaving open the possibility that Iranian proxies, or someone else entirely, might have been responsible for Thursday’s attacks.